earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Is anyone hosting a full CRUD type app with routing and persisting as an AWS Lambda? <br><br>And if so, how is that going?</p>&mdash; Adam Gordon Bell 🤓 (@adamgordonbell) <a href="https://twitter.com/adamgordonbell/status/1527268246533165056?ref_src=twsrc%5Etfw">May 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The resounding answer I got was Yes!
-There are frameworks and libraries out there to help do this in Javascript with Express, in Python with Django and with Ruby on Rails.
+There are frameworks and libraries out there to help do run serverless backends in single lambdas.
+It's possible in JavaScript with Express, in Python with Django, with Ruby on Rails and probably more.

 The low cost was one of the most stated reasons for using this approach:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Keep going!
 I think it&#39;s a promising architecture for mid-size applications and could be really cheap</p>&mdash; Nomad  (@nomad_ok) <a href="https://twitter.com/nomad_ok/status/1527426967720673293?ref_src=twsrc%5Etfw">May 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-So today, I'm going to show how to do it in GoLang with just the standard HTTP lib and gorrila Mux for setting up routing rules.
+So today, I'm going to show how to do it in GoLang with just the standard HTTP lib and Gorrila Mux for setting up routing rules.
 At the end, we will have a containerized app that can be called like a normal HTTP app locally and still work in AWS running in a Lambda.

 <div class="notice--info">